-Underweight and Malabsorption
+Underweight and malabsorption

 The vast majority of patients consult me at the Hoffman Center for problems related to overweight.
-Sometimes these problems are difficult to “fix”, even with the extensive arsenal of weapons in the holistic arsenal available to us, because deep-seated metabolic defects can be challenging to overcome.
+Sometimes these problems are difficult to “fix,” even with the extensive arsenal of weapons in the holistic arsenal available to us, because deep-seated metabolic defects can be challenging to overcome.

 But surprisingly, as hard as it is to get patients to lose weight, getting them to gain weight is considerably more difficult.

-First, an observation about weight gain: the trick is not just to put on weight, which is relatively easy.
+First, an observation about weight gain: The trick is not just to put on weight, which is relatively easy.
 The goal of healthy weight augmentation is to put it in the right places: muscle tissue rather than fat depots in the belly, thighs or buttocks.

 When confronted by an adult patient desirous of weight gain, I sometimes facetiously suggest that they learn from the secrets of the sumo wrestlers.
 These highly preened Japanese martial artists follow a strict regimen to achieve the “throw-weight” that enables them to push opponents off the mat.
 That regimen is the opposite of what helps keep weight down: lots of calories from bowl after bowl of refined white rice, with plenty of caloric beer topped off by rich ice cream, followed by an immediate nap to allow the calories to be assimilated without being burnt off.

 Alternatively, underweight persons might try another tried-and-true method for weight gain: dieting.
 Yes, dieting.
 Temporary calorie deprivation followed by resumption of normal liberal food intake is a great way to put on weight—ask any yo-yo dieter!
-It’s as if under nutrition primes the metabolism for more efficient fat accumulation when the famine ends.
+It’s as if undernutrition primes the metabolism for more efficient fat accumulation when the famine ends.
 Unfortunately, our bodies have evolved to cycle between deprivation and surfeit.
 Tricked into believing that a famine is around the corner, the body hoards calories and stores them as fat as a means of survival.
 Chronically underweight individuals can sometimes prime their metabolisms for healthy weight gain by “clearing their palate” with a few weeks of light eating before resuming a high-calorie regimen.

 Actually, underweight is a frequent complaint of older adults.
 It’s as if the aging process bifurcates us into two distinct populations of seniors: those who are rotund and those who are frail.
 As we age, it becomes harder and harder to find individuals who reflect the happy medium of optimal weight.

 Sometimes, malabsorption is to blame for inability to optimize weight.
 Food allergies or inflammatory intestinal conditions can interfere with optimal nutrient absorption.
-It is not uncommon to find hidden cases of ulcerative colitis or Crohn’s Disease in kids who fail to achieve weight and height milestones.
-Perpetually thin individuals also may be suffering from celiac disease, an often missed condition of gluten intolerance which impairs nutrient uptake.
+It is not uncommon to find hidden cases of ulcerative colitis or Crohn’s disease in kids who fail to achieve weight and height milestones.
+Perpetually thin individuals also may be suffering from celiac disease, an often missed condition of gluten intolerance that impairs nutrient uptake.

-Many drugs tend to slow down metabolism and make patients tend to gain weight, with a few exceptions: Stimulant medications used to treat childhood ADD and hyperactivity tend to reduce appetite and stunt growth.
+Many drugs tend to slow down metabolism and make patients gain weight, with a few exceptions: Stimulant medications used to treat childhood ADD and hyperactivity tend to reduce appetite and stunt growth.
 Nutritional support and diet modification may help kids reduce or eliminate their dependency on growth-inhibiting medications.

-Of course, serious medical causes of weight loss need to be ruled out with appropriate tests: overactive thyroid (Grave’s Disease), certain cancers, serious autoimmune diseases, chronic obstructive pulmonary disease (emphysema), and Alzheimer’s disease are among the many systemic diseases that are heralded by weight loss.
+Of course, serious medical causes of weight loss need to be ruled out with appropriate tests: overactive thyroid (Graves’ disease), certain cancers, serious autoimmune diseases, chronic obstructive pulmonary disease (emphysema) and Alzheimer’s disease are among the many systemic diseases that are heralded by weight loss.

 Exercise of the right type plays a critical role in healthy weight gain.
 In fact, for some perennially underweight individuals, it’s the ONLY way they will gain healthy muscle mass.
-Notwithstanding the aisles full of muscle-building formulas that entice would-be bodybuilders at health food stores, calories and protein wonýt find their way into your muscle cells unless directed there by your exertions.
+Notwithstanding the aisles full of muscle-building formulas that entice would-be bodybuilders at health food stores, calories and protein won’t find their way into your muscle cells unless directed there by your exertions.

-Competitive body-builders have refined muscle cultivation into an exacting science.
+Competitive bodybuilders have refined muscle cultivation into an exacting science.

 Smoking cessation is imperative for combating weight loss, because cigarettes have an anorectic effect.
-Surprisingly, caloric soft drinks and sweets sometimes rob people of normal appetite for healthy foods, and are the bane of finicky eaters, especially underweight children.
+Surprisingly, caloric soft drinks and sweets sometimes rob people of normal appetite for healthy foods and are the bane of finicky eaters, especially underweight children.

 102,714 total views, 73 views today

 Though we think of declining estrogen as the hallmark of menopause, it's actually common for…